marph91/jimmy/docs/additional_features/templates.md

 description: This page describes how to use templates in Jimmy.
 ---

 Templates can be used to customize notes.
-You can specify a template by `--template my_template.txt`.
+You can specify a template by `--template-file my_template.txt`.

 !!! warning
     This feature is experimental and may break at any time.